As you’re shopping for the best Massachusetts car insurance, obtaining at least three insurance quotes is essential.

 These elements can all influence your premium, both negatively and positively.

-Highways with heavy traffic are likely to have more auto accidents, which can affect the cost of coverage for drivers.
+Highways with heavy traffic are likely to have more car accidents, which can affect the cost of coverage for drivers.
+Unfortunately according to the Commonwealth of Massachusetts, motor vehicle crashes are the leading cause of teen deaths.

 According to the NAIC, in 2014, the miles traveled by all vehicles on all highways in Massachusetts were 1,581,804, a number significantly higher than the countrywide average of 724,348.